Are Costs and Charging Putting You Off an Electric Car

 Range of EV batteries

-If and when you choose an EV, be sure to look into the real life range mileage figure and ensure it will suit the journeys you will be doing most frequently.
+If and when you choose an EV, while new battery tech is generally good, be sure to look into the real life range mileage figure and ensure it will suit the journeys you will be doing most frequently.

 Degradation of EV batteries